Tiki-taka: Tactical overview

 Tiki-taka is founded upon team unity and a comprehensive understanding in the geometry of space on a football field.

-Pep Guardiola's example of tiki-taka at FC Barcelona is considered the best application of this style after Barcelona won the sextuple in 2009, Barcelona played with a high defensive line usually applying the offside trap with midfielders providing support to defenders to make more passing options available.
+Pep Guardiola's example of tiki-taka at Barcelona is considered the best application of this style after they won the sextuple in 2009.
+Barcelona played with a high defensive line usually applying the offside trap with midfielders providing support to defenders to make more passing options available.
 Defenders are patient, preferring safe pass options looking for midfielders with the ball circulated anywhere on the pitch waiting for a gap to make a vertical pass.
 The team created most of chances depending on through balls and performing give and go pass usually with Lionel Messi involved in action.
 Guardiola preferred freedom in the final third of the pitch which was effective as the team created many chances per match.

 Tiki-taka has been variously described as "a style of play based on making your way to the back of the net through short passing and movement," a "short passing style in which the ball is worked carefully through various channels," and a "nonsensical phrase that has come to mean short passing, patience and possession above all else."
 The style involves roaming movement and positional interchange among midfielders, moving the ball in intricate patterns, and sharp, one- or two-touch passing.
 Tiki-taka is "both defensive and offensive in equal measure" – the team is always in possession, so does not need to switch between defending and attacking.
 Commentators have contrasted tiki-taka with "route one physicality" and with the higher-tempo passing of Arsène Wenger's 2007–08 Arsenal side, which employed Cesc Fàbregas as the only channel between defence and attack.
 Tiki-taka is associated with flair, creativity and touch, but can also be taken to a "slow, directionless extreme" that sacrifices effectiveness for aesthetics.